Midway City, California: Infrastructure

 A transit bus's bike rack in use at a Midway City bus stop.

 For its water needs, Midway City is divided into four areas, each of which receive water from one of the following four sources: (1) South Midway City Mutual Water Company, Inc. ("South Midway"), (2) Eastside Water Association, Inc. ("Eastside"), and (3) Midway City Water Company ("Midway"), which are three water mutuals formed in the 1930s to supply domestic water from underground water wells to residents, and (4) Westminster Water Department.
-The three wells are operated and funded by local residents and work via hydro pneumatic pumps drawing 300 to 750 gallons per minute of water above ground to onsite water tanks at three separate locations: 8301 Madison Ave, 14731 Jackson St, and 14582 Hunter Lane.
+The three wells are operated and funded by local residents and work via hydro pneumatic pumps drawing 300 to 750 gallons per minute of water above ground to onsite water tanks at three separate locations: 8301 Madison Avenue, 14731 Jackson Street, and 14582 Hunter Lane.
 The water is distributed through four inch underground steel pipe and six inch (C900) plastic pipe.
 The water provided by the Eastside Water Association to 300 Midway City homeowners is award-winning water.
 The water is a flat rate fee in the area that are serviced by the three wells.

 Orange County Transportation Authority provides mass transit services for Midway City and other Orange County locations.